- Read our review guidelines

 Fish finders feature a screen that lets you see where in the water your fish are.
-Some of them will allow you to see deeper into the water than others, but they will all give you a location that is best for fishing.
-This basically prevents you from casting into empty water.
+Some of them will allow you to see deeper into the water than other fish finders, but they will all give you a location that is best for fishing.
+This basically prevents you from casting into empty water conditions.

 Why Do I Need One?

-If you’re planning on using your kayak to go fishing it might be a good idea to invest in a fish finder, as it will not only save you time in searching for fish but it will improve the likelihood that you’ll actually make a catch.
+If you’re planning on using your kayak to go fishing it might be a good idea to invest in a fish finder for kayak fishing, as it will not only save you time in searching for fish but it will improve the likelihood that you’ll actually make a catch.
 And you can spend more time fishing.

-By showing you on a screen where the fish are located, you may have a more enjoyable and productive time fishing as a kayak angler, unless, unlike most anglers, you consider yourself a lucky fish finder.
+By showing you the fish swimming on a screen, you may have a more enjoyable and productive time fishing as a kayak angler, unless, unlike most anglers, you consider yourself a lucky fish finder.
 A fish finder will also give you the extra technology to be able to determine where there are underwater grasses or weeds, so you can avoid getting your fishing line or paddle caught.

-Fish finders give you a better understanding of the underwater world and allow you to navigate through the water better.
+Fish finders give you a better understanding of the underwater world and allow you to better navigate through the water conditions.
 The technology also means you are able to locate and catch fish that you wouldn’t otherwise be able to see.

-With a fish finder you have an advantage over the fish, as you are able to see them before you cast your line, meaning you can see them before they are made aware of you.
+With a fish finder you have an advantage over the fish as a kayak angler, as you are able to see them before you cast your line.

 Fish Finder Features To Look Out For